What CPA Exam to Take First and Why: A Strategic Guide

 Financial Accounting and Reporting (FAR)

-FAR, known as the most difficult section, covers a vast range of topics, including financial accounting, financial reporting, governmental accounting, and various standards such as GAAP and IFRS.
-FAR is challenging due to its comprehensive content, testing your grasp of general principles, financial statement preparation, revenue recognition, and complex topics like pensions and leases.
+FAR is often considered the most difficult section due to its extensive coverage of financial accounting, financial reporting, and accounting and reporting FAR principles.
+It includes topics such as GAAP, IFRS, pensions, leases, and governmental and nonprofit accounting.
 Many candidates see FAR as foundational because it establishes foundational knowledge referenced in other sections.
 The FAR CPA exam section requires a strong understanding of accounting and reporting across multiple industries, making it both extensive and detail-heavy.
-Test takers who are organized and can absorb information efficiently may find FAR a rewarding, though demanding, first exam.
+Test takers who are organized and can absorb information efficiently may find FAR a rewarding, though demanding, first CPA exam.

 Auditing and Attestation (AUD)